-A lack of food or sleep will actually impact your blood and brain chemistry.
-Ruminating thoughts will wear you out emotionally, making you much more sensitive and reactive.
-Maybe you have had several disappointing experiences recently and this one’s the straw that breaks the camel’s back.
-Or maybe, deep down, the person’s just scared and what we’re seeing as anger is actually fear.
+Notably, almost none of those things will have anything to do with anyone else.
+A lack of food or sleep will actually impact blood and brain chemistry.
+Ruminating thoughts will wear us out emotionally, making us much more sensitive and reactive.
+Maybe we’ve have had several disappointing experiences recently and other people just happen to be witnessing the straw that breaks the camel’s back.
+Or maybe, deep down, a person can just be scared, and what we’ve taken as anger, is actually fear.

-Yes, we have to assume more personal control than people are currently inclined to exhibit.
-We don’t have to be prudish or Victorian, but patience and kindness and generosity do lubricate a society rather nicely.
-So everyone wins if everyone is being actively compassionate with each other.
-At the same time we have to let others and ourselves be human.
-We can’t demand perfection from them or us or we’ll be angry and depressed and so will they, and who wants to live in a society filled with that?
+Patience, kindness and generosity do lubricate a society rather nicely.
+Everyone wins if everyone is being actively compassionate with each other.
+And this means allowing others and ourselves be human.
+If we are demanding perfection from ourselves or others we’re sure to make ourselves angry and depressed.
+And who wants to live in a society filled with with angry depressed people?

 We need to have thicker skin.
-If someone’s usually decent and now they’re rude or lashing out, then you’re better to presume they’re struggling than to presume you’re being attacked.
-And so instead of offering a defense, you can offer a helping hand.
-Use your personal strength and understanding to move past their words and focus on what you and the other person have in common.
+If someone’s usually decent and now they’re rude, or lashing out, then we’re better to presume they’re struggling than to presume we’re being attacked.
+But that’s only because egos tend to think everything is about us.
+But if we skipped making a judgment, we might recognize that someone needs a helping hand.
+Then we can use our personal strength and understanding to move past their words and focus on what we and the other person have in common.